juliendenize/eztorch/docs/source/get_started/structure.md

 ## Introduction

 Eztorch as a library has a specific organization for how and where the files are created.
-Names of folder and files should be informative of their content.
+Names of folders and files should be informative of their content.

 ## General structure